Civil Rights Observer

 Also a professional teacher, Andrew has given lectures and training courses for human rights instructors, and is particularly concerned with the development of human rights education in Hong Kong.
 Andrew obtained a Master of Laws in Human Rights (LL.M) from the University of Hong Kong in 2017.

 Jonathan has been helping various civil organisations and protesters in civil, criminal, administrative law and constitutional law cases.
 Jonathan acted as legal representative in a number of judicial review and election petition cases, and provided legal assistance to Edward Snowden who was in Hong Kong fleeing from the United States government.

-He is currently the convener of Progressive Lawyers Group, as well as honorary legal advisor for various non-profit organisations.
+He is the former convener of Progressive Lawyers Group, as well as honorary legal advisor for various non-profit organisations.

 Randy Shek Shu-ming, barrister

 Randy has rich experience in the practice of criminal law, human rights and public law.
 He has handled various cases related to the freedom of assembly and defended protesters in courts.
 Randy has also acted as legal representative in many judicial review, election petition and torture claim cases.

 He is currently a member of the Bar Council at the Hong Kong Bar Association.

 Craig was admitted as a barrister in 2004 and specialises in the area of privacy, intellectual property and information technology.
 He was the honorary legal advisor for a local netizen group Keyboard Frontline, and successfully raised public awareness on the impact of the Copyright (Amendment) Bill 2014, also known as “Internet Article 23”, might have on freedom of expression on the internet.
 In collaboration with other civil organisations, political parties and legislators, he successfully forced the government to withdraw the bill.
 He is concerned with implication of laws on freedom of information and privacy.